-For example, Figure 2.1 shows a simple recursive transition network with three nodes and four edges that can produce four different sentences.
-Starting in the node marked Noun, we have two possible edges to follow; each edge outputs a different symbol, and leads to the node marked Verb.
-From that node, we have two possible edges, each leading to the final node marked S. Since there are no edges out of S, this ends the string.
-Hence, we can produce four strings corresponding to the four different paths from the start to final node: "Alice jumps", "Alice runs", "Bob jumps", and "Bob runs".
+For example, Figure 2.1 shows a simple RTN with three nodes and four edges that can produce four different sentences.
+Starting at the node marked Noun, there are two possible edges to follow.
+Each edge outputs a different symbol, and leads to the node marked Verb.
+From that node there are two output edges, each leading to the final node marked S. Since there are no edges out of S, this ends the string.
+Hence, the RTN can produce four strings corresponding to the four different paths from the start to final node: "Alice jumps", "Alice runs", "Bob jumps", and "Bob runs".